 One thing I was intrigued by is running a wiki on the system – this would allow visitors to go beyond just uploading media, or looking at media, but to create content in the wiki out for the media.
 I found a really simple python wiki called MonkeyWiki and managed to install it.
 It offers a theming option that I will explore next.

 Also, I have an idea how to stage a mini database of prompt questions for uploading, some questions that will help people know what kind of media might be appropriate to put “in the box”.

 The insides of the enclosure are ready, now I just need to shape the inside of the digital content.
 Looking forward to taking this on the road on my New Zealand trip later this month… a staging for something even bigger (shhhhhhhh).

-The post "The Guts of the New StoryBox are Set" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2014/09/guts-of-new-storybox/) on September 8, 2014.
+The post "The Guts of the New StoryBox are Set" was originally thawed from a previous ice age and melted at CogDogBlog (https://cogdogblog.com/2014/09/guts-of-new-storybox/) on September 8, 2014.